Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

 Repent.
 Repent my sins.
-Yeah.
-So, so yeah, that's what I'm coming in with a little bit this week.
+So, that's what I'm coming in with a little bit this week.
 And then I know we've been kind of talking about getting in touch with my frustration and anger.
 And I had one memory that came back to me, which actually felt like a tinge of frustration.
-I was, I think it was about 14 or 15, and I was getting something from the back of the car– from my mom's car.
+I think I was about 14 or 15, and I was getting something from the back of the car– from my mom's car.
 And I got really close to stabbing myself with a needle.
-And I'm like, mom, why is there a needle in the back of the car?
-And she said, oh, I needed the needle for you know, something medical that she was going through.
+And I'm like, “Mom, why is there a needle in the back of the car?”
+And she said, “Oh, I needed the needle for something medical,” that she was going through.

 Shedler: